skramm/homog2d/docs/homog2d_manual.md

 ### 8.5 - Drawing containers holding variant objects (runtime polymorphism)

-If this build time option is enabled (symbol `HOMOG2D_ENABLE_VRTP`), you can draw at once all the objects in a container holding "variant" types
+If the build time option is enabled (symbol `HOMOG2D_ENABLE_VRTP`), you can draw at once all the objects in a container holding "variant" types

 ```C++
 std::vector<CommonType> vec;